 Trains are a vital means of transportation in China.
-Although air travel is as common in China as in the US nowadays, the Chinese government keeps investing huge amounts of money in updating the railroad system and new trains.
+Although domestic air travel is as common in China as in the US nowadays, the Chinese government keeps investing huge amounts of money in updating the railroad system and new trains.
 China already has the world’s largest high speed rail system.

 Chinese train travelers are usually heavily packed.
 However, at least half the load they carry onto the train is not their actual luggage, but food, and drinks.
 Entire loaves of bread and hole packs of sausages, cartons of hard boiled eggs and instant noodles, obviously, baskets with apples, and other fruits; and tea.

 The tea comes in the form dried leaves.
 You bring your own mug as well and as soon as you have settled in, you place your mug with a handful of tea leaves on the small table in each compartment.
 Every Chinese train comes with a number of boilers.
 A train attendant will pass by about every half hour with a thermos flask with boiling water to fill your mug, again and again.
 If that is still not enough to satisfy your thirst, you can go to the boiler yourself to fill your mug, or perhaps your own small vacuum flask.
 One helping of tea leaves is usually enough to get you through the day.